 Here are two suggestions on how to find things you could be doing, but don’t need to be doing.
 The first is to look for things that you’re doing out of habit.
 Perhaps you’re allowing yourself to keep checking your email or maybe you hop onto Instagram or Facebook for half an hour whilst you drink your tea or coffee.
 If you want to spend your time doing that, that’s fine.
 But if you’re doing it because that’s what you’ve done out of habit, and you want to spend time doing other activities, then it could be time to change things.

 The second way to recapture your time is to take a good look at what you’re doing for others that they could take on themselves.
 Children are a great example of this.
 We make their breakfast, make their lunch, help them get dressed, pack their backpack.
 When they are small, you need to do these things.

 But once they’re old enough to be able to do them themselves, then it’s time for a rethink.
 It’s the same with the things we do for our partner.
 Perhaps you were at home more before, but you’re still doing the majority of the chores that need doing every morning.
 It’s time to think about lightening the load and getting more help.
 A few tweaks might be all that is required to give you the time you need to make over your morning into the perfect start of the day.

 To receive this 7 day Morning Makeover Challenge directly to your inbox for FREE, sign up on the form below.
 Alternatively, head over to the first post.

 To see more of my courses, you can do so by clicking here.

 7 Day Morning Makeover eCourse

-You'll receive 7 days of direction on how to transform your morning for days of producing your maximum output.
+You'll receive 7 days of direction directly in your inbox on how to transform your morning for days of producing your maximum output.